alexpdp7/alexpdp7/PERSONAL_INFRA.md

 I set up certificates using certbot-route53 on Ansible playbooks.
 DNS verification allows me to run TLS on non-reachable hosts.

-I run the playbooks from my workstation periodically.
+I run the playbooks from my workstation periodically to renew certificates.

 ## Monitoring